What is a compression test?

 Properties that can be measured with a compression test

 Compression tests are typically chosen to measure:

-Compressibility, compactability, springiness, stress relaxation, creep compliance, crush strength, firmness, elastic recovery etc.
+Compressibility, compactability, springiness, stress relaxation, creep compliance, crush strength, firmness, elastic recovery, Young’s Modulus, work/load/deflection at rupture, maximum load, deflection at maximum load, stiffness, offset yield etc.

 To understand how these properties are measured visit the Textural Properties page.